 - What is nonviolent communication, and how can we understand its true nature better?

-- How does using this style of communication change us as people?
+- How does communicating without violence change us as people?

-- What are the benefits to speaking this way with others when they don’t speak kindly to us?
+- What are the benefits of speaking this way with others when they don’t speak kindly to us?

 - How can we be forceful while still being nonviolent?

 9:25: How this style of communication changes us.

 15:08: Why should we communicate this way when other people don’t?